huntdatacenter/docs/docs/about/ting-week.md

 ## Reports

-The intent of our ting reports is to give you the opportunity to read up on what we are doing at HUNT Cloud, and a little bit on why we do it.
+The intent of the ting report is to give you the opportunity to read up on **`what`** we are doing at HUNT Cloud, and a little bit on **`why`** we do it.
 All so we can meet at the tings and have informed discussions on how to best elevate data for a better world!

 - [Ting report #2 (2021-02)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-report.pdf)
 - [Ting report #1 (2020-10)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek1-report.pdf)